Captains of German industry to accompany Merkel on Trump trip

 Trains-to-turbines group Siemens employs more than 50,000 people in the United States, its single biggest market, where it makes 21 percent of its total revenue, while BMW's South Carolina plant is its largest factory anywhere in the world.

-Merkel told business leaders in Munich on Monday that free trade was important for both countries, while a German government spokesman confirmed at a press conference that the two leaders would also meet with German business executives.

 German chancellors have a long tradition of taking groups of business leaders along with them on trips to important countries.
-The other business leader accompanying Merkel will be the chief executive of ball-bearings maker Schaeffler (SHA_p.DE).
+Those accompanying Merkel will include the chief executive of ball-bearings maker Schaeffler.

-The three chief executives will cross the Atlantic for a single scheduled meeting of less than an hour with Trump.
-They will brief the president on the German practice of training workers on the job while also sending them to classes at a vocational school to obtain formal qualifications.

-Such training is traditionally offered by large German companies both at home and in their foreign operations, and is particularly prized in emerging economies, where it helps German corporations win business.

 Sources of tension between Berlin and the new U.S. administration include an accusation by a senior Trump adviser that Germany profits unfairly from a weak euro, and Trump's threat to impose 35 percent tariffs on imported vehicles.